Altrincham Interchange: History

 The station became part of the London, Midland and Scottish Railway during the Grouping of 1923.
 The station then passed on to the London Midland Region of British Railways on nationalisation in 1948.

-Since 6 May 1974, the station has been named Altrincham.
-In 1975 a new booking office was opened on platform 4 to serve the car park on the site of the former goods yard.
-Also in 1975, work began to convert the former station forecourt on Stamford New Road into a bus station, and the Victorian glass-covered canopy over the station entrance was demolished.
-The new combined Altrincham Interchange bus/rail station was opened in November 1976.
+Since 6 May 1974, the station has been named simply Altrincham.
+In 1975, a new booking office was opened on platform 4 to serve the car park on the site of the former goods yard; work also began to convert the former station forecourt on Stamford New Road into a bus station and the Victorian glass-covered canopy over the station entrance was demolished.
+The new combined bus and railway station, Altrincham Interchange, was opened in November 1976.

-When Sectorisation was introduced in the 1980s, the station was served by Regional Railways under arrangement with the Greater Manchester Passenger Transport Executive until the privatisation of British Rail.
+When British Rail introduced sectorisation in the 1980s, the station was served by Regional Railways under arrangement with the Greater Manchester Passenger Transport Executive (GMPTE) until the privatisation of British Rail.

-Regional Railways electric trains between Manchester and Altrincham ceased serving the station on 24 December 1991.
-The former electric train platforms (1 and 2) reopened for use by Metrolink on 15 June 1992.
+Regional Railways' electric multiple units between Manchester and Altrincham ceased serving the station on 24 December 1991.
+The electrified lines alongside platforms 1 and 2 were reopened for use by Metrolink on 15 June 1992.

-A new roof for platform 1 costing £180,000 was installed in 2006.
-This platform had been uncovered since glazed panels were removed in 2003 due to safety concerns.
+A new roof for platform 1, costing £180,000, was installed in 2006; this platform had been uncovered since glazed panels were removed in 2003, due to safety concerns.
 The new roof is made of coated steel with clear panels to let in the light.

-The interchange joined the Bee Network on 5 January 2025.
-The Bee Network operate the local buses and the Metrolink) from the interchange, and will operate the trains running through the station by 2030.
+The interchange joined the Bee Network on 5 January 2025, which oversees Greater Manchester's bus routes and Metrolink; the railway service will align by 2030.

 The station clock tower on Stamford New Road, erected in 1880, is a Grade II listed structure.